mattmecoli/nlp-authorship-vectorization/README.md

 https://rare-technologies.com/doc2vec-tutorial/

-https://textminingonline.com/how-to-use-stanford-named-entity-recognizer-ner-in-python-nltk-and-other-programming-languages
+For help using the StanfordNER in your preferred language. https://textminingonline.com/how-to-use-stanford-named-entity-recognizer-ner-in-python-nltk-and-other-programming-languages

 ### License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details TK EXCEPT for the language noted below:
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details EXCEPT for the language noted below:

 IMPORTANT LICENSING NOTE: Stanford NER is licensed under the GNU GPL.
 This means that if you intend to use this project and license it under a permissive license like MIT or Apache, you must leave out the Stanford NER, as we have here.
-TK TK TK TK
+If you use the StanfordNER to build any part of your project, you *must* license it under the GNU GPL as well.

-If none of this made any sense to you, Matt wrote an article on understanding the law behind common open source licenses for data scientists that can help clear it up: LINK PENDING
+If none of the above paragraph made any sense to you, Matt wrote an article on understanding the law behind common open source licenses for data scientists that can help clear it up: LINK PENDING.

 ### Acknowledgments

-* The Flatiron School, particularly Forest Polchow and Jeff Katz, for their advice and support.
+* The Flatiron School, particularly Forest Polchow and Jeff Katz, for their advice and support.<br>
-Tomas Mikolov, et. al., for the word2vec and doc2vec tools and white papers, which were fascinating and inspiring in pursuing this project.
+* Tomas Mikolov, et. al., for the word2vec and doc2vec tools and white papers, which were fascinating and inspiring in pursuing this project.